Why didn’t my doctor tell me about the cleft-lift procedure?

 OK.
 Then why didn’t somebody refer me to an experienced cleft-lift surgeon whey they saw I was having problems healing?

-1. Most surgeons are not even aware how successful the cleft-lift it can be in experienced hands.
+1. Most surgeons are not even aware how successful the cleft-lift can be in experienced hands.

 2. Many primary care physicians are not aware of this operation, and are reluctant to send patients for any surgery because they have seen poor results from more commonly performed procedures.